saulotarsobc/instalacao_zabbix_5.4/README.md

-# Realize o Download e instale o Zabbix
+# Instalção do Zabbix 5.4

 ## Instalação do MariaDB